-A substantial number of the Library's employees participate in the Public Employees Retirement System ("PERS), a defined benefit pension plan which is administered by the New Jersey Division of Pensions and Benefits.
+A substantial number of the Library's employees participate in the following defined benefit pension plan: the Public Employees' Retirement System ("PERS") which is administered by the New Jersey Division of Pensions and Benefits.
 In addition, several Library employees participate in the Defined Contribution Retirement Program ("DCRP"), which is a defined contribution pension plan.
 This Plan is administered by Prudential Financial for the New Jersey Division of Pensions and Benefits.
 Each Plan has a Board of Trustees that is primarily responsible for its administration.
 The Division issues a publicly available financial report that includes financial statements, required supplementary information and detailed information about the PERS plan's fiduciary net position which can be obtained by writing to or at the following website: